zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 Ph.D.
 Student Recruitment
 ======
 * <span style="color:red">**I am looking for motivated students to join my lab as Ph.D. students in HKUST.**</span>
-    * Our direction welcomes students with both EE and CS (and other relevant) background.
+    * We welcome students with both EE and CS background.
     * Currently we target Fall 2023 semester (deadline is May 2023).
+    * Please check the Recruitment [tab](https://zhiyaoxie.github.io/recruitment/){: .btn--paper} for more details.

 * Do not hesitate to [email](mailto:eezhiyao@ust.hk){: .btn--paper} me (eezhiyao@ust.hk) if you are interested.
     * Please excuse me for not being able to reply every email...
-    * Please include *PhD Application* in email title
+    * Please include [PhD Application] in email title

-* Please check the Recruitment [tab](https://zhiyaoxie.github.io/recruitment/){: .btn--paper} for more details.

 Why Joining Us?
 ======